peixinshen/NonHermitianFermiDiracDistributionPersistentCurrent/README.md

 For the *Mathematica* notebook, we demonstrate the symbolic derivation of our formalism, including:
 - Derivation and visualization of the non-Hermitian Fermi-Dirac distribution.
-- Continuity of the persistent current at exceptional points.
+- Continuity of the persistent current at exceptional points, as discussed in the blog titled [Quantum many-body observables in equilibrium are continuous at exceptional points](https://shenpeixin.com/posts/2024/07/14/).
 - Analytical expressions and and numerical verifications for Green's function.

 This notebook has been featured in the [Wolfram Community](https://community.wolfram.com/groups/-/m/t/3258109) in the editorial columns: [Staff Picks](http://wolfr.am/StaffPicks) and [Publication Materials](http://wolfr.am/PubMat).